We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 - Island of Delos– I had NEVER heard of this Island until we cruised past it on our boat day.
 We immediately asked to be dropped off and I’m SO glad we did.
 Delos is one of the most important mythological, historical, and archaeological sites in all of Greece.
 Guys, this place was MIND.
 BLOWING.
 The ancient remains of an entire city- covering the whole tiny island, with no crowds, no ropes, no one “policing” what you touch or do.
 It was literally like stepping back in time.
 Ryan and I walked the island (in a rush) and took 1.5 hours.
 I could’ve stayed all day- the only thing I didn’t like was that I hadn’t done my research and without a tour guide (the map was difficult to navigate) I sort of had no idea what I was looking at.
 I wished, so badly that I knew all the history so I could’ve really appreciated the raw, ancient ruins we were viewing, touching and walking over…because they were pretty damn incredible!
 Probably one of my top-five favorite things we did in Greece!

-- Windmills- Ask your driver to drop you off here, have a quick photo stop in front of them and then, when facing the ocean, make your way down into Little Venice on your left.
+- Windmills- Ask your driver to drop you off here, have a quick photo stop in front of them and then, when facing the ocean, turn right and make your way down into Little Venice.

 - Anna Maria Mazaraki – This was my favorite little jewelry shop in Mykonos!
-It’s trendy and cute, but also quality (so it can get a bit pricey!)
-I got the most beautiful pieces here for myself, the girls, and my mom as a “thank you” souvenir!
+It’s trendy and cute, but also amazing quality (so it can get a bit pricey!)
 I bought my “evil eye” bracelet here and have not taken it off since we returned.
+I also bought one for my mom as a “thank you” present for watching our babes!

 - Nammos Village & Beach Club – So let’s just say you DO like to party…this would be the place to go.
 They have a brand new village with super high-end shopping and the beach club is very reminiscent of the famous Nikki Beach clubs.
 There’s loud music, bottle service at your beach chair, scantily clad humans dancing, drinking…and probably making out right next to you!
 Ha!
 We ran into a work friend of Ryan’s here so we had some rosè and hung out for a few hours, but let’s just say…me and my mom-bod-one-piece didn’t quite fit in! 😉